Skip to main content

 Scope and Contents

 Typed letter from N.D.
 Pendleton to Mrs. Headsten.
-Pendleton informs Mrs. Headsten that a resolution was passed at a recent Ministers’ Council meeting in appreciation of the good work done for the General Church by her husband, Rev. Joseph Headsten.
+Pendleton informs Mrs. Headsten that a resolution was passed at a recent Ministers’ Council meeting in appreciation of the good work done for the General Church by her husband, Rev. John Headsten.
 Pendleton relays his personal sympathy to Mrs. Headsten at the loss of her husband.

 Dates: 1923-06-28